modypy/modypy/docs/guide/01_integrator.rst

         """Calculate the value of the input signal""" return np.cos(system_state.time)

-In our case, the signal is defined by a simple function that accepts the *system state*.
+Signals are defined by callables that accept the *system state* as their only parameter.
-That system state provides the current time, i.e., the time at which the signal is being evaluated.
+System state objects implement a certain protocol, so that whenever we have a system state object, we can use it in the same way.
+For example, system state objects have a property ``time``.
+The value of that property can either be

+- a *scalar*, in which case the system state object represents the state of the system at a single point in time, or it can be
-That time may be a scalar (when evaluating the signal at a single point in time) or a vector of times (when evaluating the signal at multiple points in time).
+- a *vector*, in which case the system state object represents the state of the system at multiple points in time.

+In our case, :func:`numpy.cos` will handle both cases, and return either the cosine of the single number, or a vector of cosines of all the numbers given.

 However, signals in modypy are actually instances of the :class:`Signal <modypy.model.ports.Signal>` class, which provides some